oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

         2 b/   TypeB,
     }
     TypeA = Record {
-        1 foo  String,
+        1 x    Number,
-        2 bar  String
+        2 y    Number
     }
     TypeB = Record {
-        1 foo  Integer,
+        1 foo  String,
-        2 bar  Integer
+        2 bar  TypeC
     }
+    Paths = Enumerated(Pointer(Catalog))

+JSON Pointer ([RFC 6901](#rfc6901)) defines the syntax for identifying a specific value within a document, similar to a filesystem pathname or a URI.
+Pointer is a type option ([Table 3-2](#table-3-2-type-options)) that produces an Enumerated type containing JSON Pointer strings.
+In this example, Catalog field "a" is a single type and field "b" is designated as a collection of types by the "dir" option.
+As a result, the "Paths" type, maintained by hand or generated with the Pointer extension, lists the valid identifiers for mambers of a category, e.g., "Items":

-    Paths = Map(Pointer(Catalog))
+    Paths = Enumerated {
+      1 a,                    // Item 1
+      2 b/foo,                // Item 2
+      3 b/bar                 // Item 3
+    }

+This can be used when an application 1) has a logical category of types, 2) defines those types in multiple locations, and 3) needs an identifier for each member of the category.

+The structure of a "Catalog" value is not affected by this extension.
+Although "a/x" is a valid JSON Pointer to a specific value (57.9), "Catalog" does not define "a" as a dir so "a/x" is not listed in Paths or considered an "Item":

+    {
+      "a": {"x": 57.9, "y": 4.841},     <-- "a" is Item 1
+      "b": {                            <-- "b" is a "dir", not an Item.
+        "foo": "Elephant",              <-- Item 2
+        "bar": { ... }                  <-- Item 3
+      }
+    }

 # 4 Serialization
 Applications may use any internal information representation that exhibits the characteristics defined in [Table 3-1](#table-3-1-jadn-types).
 Serialization rules define how to represent instances of each type using a specific format.
 Several serialization formats are defined in this section.
 In order to be usable with JADN, serialization formats defined elsewhere must:
 * Specify an unambiguous serialized representation for each JADN type
 * Specify how each option applicable to a type affects serialized values
 * Specify any validation requirements defined for that format